immutant/immutant.org/tutorials/noir.md

 ## Creating a Noir application

-Make sure you have the [lein noir plugin][lein-noir] installed in your leiningen profile, and create an application named noirtant:
+First, let's create a noir application named noirtant.
+If you are using lein 1.x, you will need to install the
+[lein noir plugin][lein-noir] beforehand.

     ~/ $ lein new noir noirtant
     Generating a lovely new Noir project named noirtant...